rust-lang/project-ffi-unwind/rfcs/0000-simple_unwind_annotation.md

 Similarly to the `"Rust"` ABI string, `"C unwind"` functions can unwind:

-* if the `"C unwind"` function is defined in Rust, it unwinds the stack, and the panic can be caught with `catch_unwind`.
+* if the `"C unwind"` function is defined in Rust and the panic originates in Rust, it unwinds the stack, and the panic can be caught with `catch_unwind`.

 * if the `"C unwind"` function is not defined in Rust, it unwinds the stack, but whether such unwindings can always, sometimes, or never be caught with